salomondush/Flixster/README.md

 The following *additional* features are implemented:

 * [ ] List anything else that you can get done to improve the app functionality!
+- More navigation options
+- Search bar for movies
+- An option to view reviews

 ## Notes